 Seven & i Holdings places absolute priority on compliance with laws and regulations and social norms.
-The Company also strives to ensure that its corporate governance is functioning soundly and secured by management.
+We also strive to ensure that its corporate governance is functioning soundly and secured by management.

 The Seven & i Holdings Corporate Action Guidelines present the behavior that each employee should practice in order to realize the spirit of "trust and sincerity" expressed in the Group's corporate creed.
 The guidelines call for employees to comply with laws, regulations, and social norms, to uphold laws and regulations such as the Act on Prohibition of Private Monopolization and Maintenance of Fair Trade as well as internal rules, conduct business under appropriate conditions in line with sound trading practices, and not to have any contact with antisocial groups.

 Seven & i Holdings has a CSR Management Committee, chaired by the President, and four subcommittees - Compliance Subcommittee, the Corporate Ethics and Culture Subcommittee, Supply chain Subcommittee, and the Environment Subcommittee.
 These subcommittees work together with each Group company to promote the Seven & i Holdings Corporate Action Guidelines and to rigorously enforce compliance.